Why is Hinamatsuri celebrated on April 3rd in some regions?

 It symbolizes a culture in which the entire region comes together and lives in harmony with the cycles of nature .

-Its significance is being reevaluated even today.
+Its significance is being reassessed even today.

 Especially on Hinamatsuri, which is celebrated according to the lunar calendar ,